christianr2d212/christianr2d212.github.io/_pages/project-review.md

 ## Ideas for Project Review

 I'm thinking of reviewing the *On Broadway* data project by Lev Manovich which analyzes data from a single street in NYC.
 It incorporates data like twitter, instagram posts, taxi pickups, and household income along a 13 mile stretch of a street.
+[Link to Project](http://www.on-broadway.nyc)

 ## Introduction